-A new report from Realtor.com identifies the top U.S. metro areas with the most new single-family home construction permits per capita in 2022, to arrive at the places with the most new homes slated to be built — relative to the local population.
+A March report from Realtor.com identified the top U.S. metro areas with the most new single-family home construction permits per capita in 2022, to arrive at the places with the most new homes slated to be built — relative to the local population.

-The U.S. Census Bureau and U.S. Department of Housing and Urban Development report the median price tag on a new home was $427,500 in January, which is 19% higher than the $359,000 average price of an existing home.
+The U.S. Census Bureau and U.S. Department of Housing and Urban Development reported that the median price tag on a new home was $427,500 in January, which is 19% higher than the $359,000 average price of an existing home.

 Despite the higher average price tag, Realtor.com notes that bigger builders are often more willing to cut prices below a seller of an existing home.
 Builders can also sometimes finesse the financing through tactics like mortgage buy-downs to further reduce purchase price.